 Certified Agency 5% Annual Report

 All agencies, except county governing authorities, certified to receive 5% Local Victim Assistance Add-On Fines must submit an annual report to the Criminal Justice Coordinating Council.
 This report includes the total amount of funds received, the purposes for which the funds were expended, and the total number of victims served in each county.
 To maintain certification, agencies must submit a report whether or not funds were received during the reporting period.
 Failure to submit this report will result in a request to Council to have the current year’s certification rescinded and a reduction in the agency’s grant award.
-You will need to report data for the period of January 1, 2019 through December 31, 2019.
+You will need to report data for the period of January 1 through December 31 of the year being reported.

 County 5% Semi-Annual Report